graphprotocol/rfcs/rfcs/0003-mutations.md

 // Required Types
 export {
+  Config,
   State,
   EventMap,
   MyEvent
 }
 ```

-NOTE: If the resolvers module exports a `stateBuilder`, it's expected that the mutations manifest has a `resolvers.types` file defined.
-The following types are expected to be defined in the .d.ts type definition file:
+NOTE: It's expected that the mutations manifest has a `resolvers.types` file defined.
+The following types must be defined in the .d.ts type definition file:
+  - `Config`
   - `State`
   - `EventMap`
   - Any `EventPayload` interfaces defined within the `EventMap`